 Post-concussion syndrome is a complex disorder in which various symptoms — such as headaches and dizziness — last for weeks and sometimes months after the injury that caused the concussion.

-Concussion is a mild traumatic brain injury, usually occurring after a blow to the head.
-Loss of consciousness isn't required for a diagnosis of concussion or post-concussion syndrome.
+Concussion is a mild traumatic brain injury that usually happens after a blow to the head.
+It can also occur with violent shaking and movement of the head or body.
+You don't have to lose consciousness to get a concussion or post-concussion syndrome.
 In fact, the risk of post-concussion syndrome doesn't appear to be associated with the severity of the initial injury.

 Post-concussion symptoms include: